 The downside was not being able to bring in food, but the focus on sleep and calmness made for an enjoyable and relaxing stay.
 I would absolutely stay again, but I would limit my stay to a night or two before needing to move to somewhere better-equipped.

 Have you ever stayed in a capsule hotel before, or do you know of any other Hong Kong hotels that I should add to my wanderlist?
 Tell me in the comments below!

 Like this blog?
 Pin it!

 Heading to Hong Kong soon?
-You can see all my Hong Kong blogs here, see my review of my night at the Rotz-Carlton Hong Kong here, and check out my Instagram @findingalexx for loads more photos from my adventures!
+You can see my review of my night at the Ritz-Carlton Hong Kong here, and check out my Instagram @findingalexx for loads more photos from my adventures!